ComputeCanada/magic_castle/docs/README.md

 }
 ```

-The public and private key can also be generated with openssl command-line and supplied
+The public and private keys can also be generated with the openssl command line and supplied
 to the DNS module like this:
 ```shell
 $ openssl genrsa -out dkim_private.pem